 What are the amenities and furnishings in each Woods Creek apartment?

 THEME HOUSE FAQs

 May I apply for more than one theme house?

 Yes.
 You will be required to provide rank order to indicate your theme house preferences.
 For any theme house you list on your application you will need to complete the corresponding questionnaires.

 What are the amenities and furnishings in the theme houses?

 Please see individual theme house listing on our Theme Housing webpage.

 Register for the Housing Lottery by communicated deadline by filling out the “RETURNING STUDENTS – Fall 2021 Housing Agreement” via go.wlu.edu/erezlife.
 If you happen to have the earliest timeslot, you will need to be responsible for room selection in order to have the best choices available at that time.
 It will be your responsibility to stay in close communication with any roommates/roommate groups.

-Students participating in fall study abroad are NOT eligible to participate in the Upper-Division Housing Lottery.
-A separate room selection process will take place during the fall term in which you will provide the Office of Residential Life with your housing preferences and a room will be secured.
+Students participating in fall study abroad are NOT eligible to participate in the Upper-Division Housing Lottery and Selection.
+A separate room selection process will take place during the fall term in which you will provide the Office of Residence Life with your housing preferences and a room will be secured.
 Students studying abroad in the fall will NOT be billed for on campus Fall Term housing.

-Students participating in winter study abroad will participate in the Housing Lottery and live on campus during the fall.
+Students participating in winter study abroad 2022 will participate in the Housing Lottery and live on campus during the fall 2021 term.
 Students will NOT be billed for on campus winter/spring term housing.
-Students abroad Winter/Spring Term will be required to completely move out of campus housing PRIOR TO Winter Break.
+Students abroad Winter/Spring Term will be required to completely move out of campus housing PRIOR TO end of fall term/winter break.